Equivariant stable sheaves and toric GIT: Introduction

 \subsection{Acknowledgments}

 We would like to thank Alberto Della Vedova, Henri Guenancia, Johannes Huisman, \'Eveline Legendre, Yann Rollin and Hendrik S\"uss for stimulating discussions.
+We are also grateful to the referees for useful comments that helped in improving the paper.
 The first named author would like to acknowledge the financial support of the CNRS and CAPES-COFECUB that made possible his visit to LMBA.